-- Radiotherapy uses high-energy rays to kill cancer cells. - You normally have treatment every weekday for a number of weeks. - Side-effects affect the area of the body where the radiotherapy is aimed. - Side-effects normally go once your treatment is over, but some can last a long time or develop later on.
+- Radiotherapy uses high-energy rays to kill cancer cells. - There are different types of radiotherapy.
+The length of radiotherapy treatment can vary. - Side-effects mainly affect the area of the body where the radiotherapy is aimed. - Side-effects normally go once your treatment is over, but some can last a long time or develop later on.